ansys/pyedb/doc/source/getting_started/quick_start.rst

 ---------------------------------

-The following script creates a new, empty EDB database in a temporary folder, inspects basic information about it, makes one safe modification, saves the result to a **new** location so the original is never overwritten, and closes the session cleanly.
+The following script creates a new, empty EDB database in a temporary folder, inspects basic information about it, makes one safe modification, validates the modification in memory, saves the result to a **new** location so the original is never overwritten, closes the session cleanly, then **reopens the saved output and asserts the modification actually persisted**.
+Verifying persistence this way — not just trusting that the save call did not raise an exception — is the pattern used throughout the rest of the PyEDB documentation.

 .. code-block:: python
    :caption: quick_start.py